 Here are some recent data on pedestrian accidents in California:

 If you’ve suffered a severe injury in a pedestrian accident, don’t delay any longer.
-Call the helpful attorneys at OnderLaw, LLC right away.
+Call the helpful attorneys at OnderLaw right away.
 California’s two-year statute of limitations on personal injury lawsuits has already started running, so time is a factor.
 Don’t let a pedestrian accident knock you off your feet.
 Call for a free, no-obligation consultation, and get the fair and just compensation you deserve.
-Call OnderLaw, LLC today.
+Call OnderLaw today.